-- First, the initial conclusion of the courts looking at (f) was that (f) granted the IRS discretion in deciding what was inequitable.
-Thus, courts held that they could review an IRS determination not to grant (f) relief due to inequity only on an "abuse of discretion" standard.
-By contrast, under (b) and (c), the courts had held that they would decide the questions of knowledge and equity on a de novo legal standard.
-Thus, a taxpayer had a lesser burden to prove inequity under (b) than under (f), since the courts would not defer to the discretion of the IRS's conclusion on the issue of inequity in a (b) case. - The second answer goes to the mechanism by which Code Sec.
-6015 relief could be raised when not in the course of a deficiency proceeding or in a Collection Due Process case.
-When Congress created the new section in 1998, it also added Code Sec.
-6015(e), which allowed a taxpayer who filed a request for relief from a deficiency under (b) or (c) a special "stand-alone" proceeding in the Tax Court if the request was denied or ignored by the IRS for more than six months.
-A few years after the enactment of Code Sec.
-6015, the IRS began to argue that, in a stand-alone proceeding brought in the Tax Court under (e), the Tax Court was limited to considering only the evidence that the taxpayer had submitted in the administrative proceeding before the IRS-i.e., that the taxpayer could not introduce additional evidence before the Tax Court.
-Further, the IRS argued that the language of Code Sec.
-6015(e) did not permit a stand-alone proceeding for the Tax Court to review IRS denials of requests for relief under (f).
+standard.7 By contrast, under (b) and (c), the courts had held that they would decide the questions of knowledge and equity on a de novo legal standard.8 Thus, a taxpayer had a lesser burden to prove inequity under (b) than under (f), since the courts would not defer to the discretion of the IRS's conclusion on the issue of inequity in a (b) case.

+The second answer goes to the mechanism by which §6015 relief could be raised when not in the course of a deficiency proceeding or in a Collection Due Process case.
+When Congress created the new section in 1998, it also added §6015(e), which allowed a taxpayer who filed a request for relief from a deficiency under (b) or (c) a special "standalone" proceeding in the Tax Court if the request was denied or ignored by the IRS for more than 6 months.
+A few years after the enactment of §6015, the IRS began to argue that, in a stand-alone proceeding brought in the Tax Court under (e), the Tax Court was limited to considering only the evidence that the taxpayer had submitted in the administrative proceeding before the IRS - i.e., that the taxpayer could not introduce additional evidence before the Tax Court.
+Further, the IRS argued that the language of §6015(e) did not permit a stand-alone proceeding for the Tax Court to review IRS denials of requests for relief under (f).

-In G.A.
-Ewing, in 2002, the Tax Court held that it did have jurisdiction to decide the question of equitable relief under (f) in a stand-alone proceeding brought under the version of (e) in effect at that time.
+In Ewing v.
+Commissioner, 9 in 2002, the Tax Court held that it did have jurisdiction to decide the question of equitable relief under (f) in a stand-alone proceeding brought under the version of (e) in effect at that time.
 Ewing was not a case involving a tax deficiency, but rather one simply where the parties to the joint return did not send in checks with the return for the full balance due shown on the return.
 Equitable relief under (f) may be possible for such balance due liabilities, though it is not possible under (b) or (c) because (b) and (c) relief only apply where there is a deficiency (an understatement of the correct tax on the return).

-Two years later, in the same Ewing case, the Tax Court also held that a stand-alone proceeding before the Tax Court under (e) was a trial de novo in which the taxpayer could introduce testimony and other evidence that had not been presented to the IRS at the administrative level.8 The Tax Court so held, in part, because it saw no reason that Congress would want the court to decide (b), (c) and (f) relief issues in deficiency proceedings through the traditional Tax Court trial de novo, but the same issues in stand-alone proceedings under (e) only on the administrative record.
-Further, the court pointed out that, if the IRS ignored a request for relief under (f), and the taxpayer brought a stand-alone proceeding under (e) after six months, there would be no administrative record for the court to review.
-The court saw no reason Congress would have wanted (f) relief to be decided by the Tax Court, in such a case, on the basis of no record at all.
+Two years later, in the same Ewing case, the Tax Court also held that a stand-alone proceeding before the Tax Court under (e) was a trial de novo in which the taxpayer could introduce testimony and other evidence that had not been presented to the IRS at the administrative level.
+The Tax Court so held, in part, because it saw no reason that Congress to want the court to decide (b), (c), and (f) relief issues in deficiency proceedings through the traditional Tax Court trial de novo, but the same issues in standalone proceedings under (e) only on the administrative record.
+Further, the court pointed out that, if the IRS ignored a request for relief under (f), and the taxpayer brought a standalone proceeding under (e) after six months, there would be no administrative record for the court to review.
+The court saw no reason Congress would have wanted (f) relief to be decided by the Tax Court on the basis of no record at all.